Pancyprian Gymnasium: History

-Students of the school have fought in the Greco-Turkish War of 1897, the Balkan Wars and participated in the EOKA struggle.
+Students of the school have fought in the Greek War of Independence, Greco-Turkish War of 1897, the Balkan Wars and participated in the EOKA struggle.

 In tribute to the school's contribution to education the Cyprus Post office issued a commemorative stamp in 1993.

 Grounds

 It is located opposite the archbishopric within the walls of the old city of Nicosia.
 The original building was destroyed in a fire in 1920 and parts of the school were completely rebuilt in neoclassical style.

 Of particular historical interest is the crypt of the school located beneath the main entrance.
 This is where Archbishop Kyprianos was said to have held secret meetings with representatives of the Philiki Etairia in the early 19th century.

 The school also incorporates a substantial collection of artifacts, art and books.
 The Severios Library which opened in 1949 holds over 60,000 manuscripts.

 Through benevolent donations the school has become very wealthy.
 On an educational level it is highly regarded and considered a model school.
 Many influential figures have studied and taught here.